cgwire/js-3d-model-viewer/README.md

 ## Development status

-Currently the viewer supports only `.obj` files and cannot load tetures or materials.
+* Currently the viewer supports only `.obj` files.
+* It cannot load textures or materials.
+* Unit tests are missing

 ## Technologies